nri-professional/nri-professional/README.md

 # 👋 Hi, I'm Nicholas

 🎓 Computer Science student at **Virginia Tech** (Class of 2026)
-💻 Interested in **AI, systems programming, and full-stack development**
+💻 Interested in **full-stack development, solving problems, and working with passionate people**
 🎨 Looking to elevate creatives with technology that removes barriers

 ---